 ASSET’s Coaching and Resources for Educators (CARES) program aims to increase teacher self-efficacy and student engagement.

-Over an eight-week period, participants will receive no-cost, non-evaluative, remote coaching in an area of their choosing.
-Recent sessions have helped educators transition to a remote learning environment, build relationships with students in remote and physically-distanced classrooms, and manage stress related to uncertainty and change.
+Participants receive non-evaluative, remote coaching in an area of their choosing.
+Recent sessions have helped educators navigate a remote learning environment, build relationships with students in remote and physically-distanced classrooms, and manage stress related to uncertainty and change.

 CARES participants work one-on-one with a coach throughout the program.
 (If you are participating as a team, your team will meet with your coach as a group.)
 There are no classes.